ddotta/awesome-polars/README.md

 - [LazyFrame vs DataFrame in Polars – Performance Comparison](https://stuffbyyuki.com/lazyframe-vs-dataframe-in-polars-performance-comparison/) - A blog post that introduces what LazyFrame is in Polars and its performance gain compared to DataFrame by [@StuffbyYuki](https://github.com/StuffbyYuki).
 Code used is available on Github [here](https://github.com/StuffbyYuki/Python-Polars-Tips-and-Tricks/tree/main/lazyframe_vs_dataframe).
 - [Querying Polars DataFrames using SQL](https://levelup.gitconnected.com/querying-polars-dataframes-using-sql-2471c1ad3014) - A blog post that shows how to use the SQLContext object in Python to query a Polars DataFrame directly using SQL by [@weimenglee](https://github.com/weimenglee).
 - [Polars vs Pandas: A Brief Tale of Two DataFrame Libraries](https://dev.to/ranggakd/polars-vs-pandas-a-brief-tale-of-two-dataframe-libraries-lli) - A blog post that compares Polars and Pandas focusing in particular on optional dependencies by [@ranggakd](https://github.com/ranggakd).
+- [EDA with Polars: Step-by-Step Guide for Pandas Users (Part 1)](https://towardsdatascience.com/eda-with-polars-step-by-step-guide-for-pandas-users-part-1-b2ec500a1008) - A blog post that describes the main data processing operations with Polars in Python by [@AntonsRuberts](https://github.com/AntonsRuberts).

 ### Talks and videos